nathan20021/summer-portfolio/md/posts/portfolio-dev-log-1/portfolio-dev-log-1.md

        - The copy-paste functionality requires recursively traversing through a React component tree where a node can contain a list of nodes.
 The `flattenDeep` function from `lodash` can help with this problem.

-       ```tsx
+       ```ts
         // Traverse through the tree recursively
         // retrun a multi-dimentional array containing the code.
         const preProcess = (data: preProcessProps[]) => {
           const result: DeepArray<String> = [];
           data.forEach((item) => {